Medical team sent to Ehatis reserve near Zeballos to guide community through COVID outbreak - BC Local News

 As of Nov.
 30, 17 cases had been identified through testing of which eight have recovered said Dr. Charmaine Enns, North Island’s medical health officer who addressed community members and answered their questions and concerns through Facebook live.

-No case required hospitalization, said Enns and added that the First Nation community did a remarkable job at containing the the situation by isolating and following protocols.
+No case required hospitalization, said Enns, who added that the First Nation community did a remarkable job at containing the situation by isolating and following protocols.

 “We’re not at the other end as yet, but we’ll get there,” said Enns, who added that if no new cases are identified within the next two weeks, it will be safe to say that the community is out of the woods.